sadahaider/Traverse/README.md

 ## Testing backend functionality
+View the rest of the endpoints on our wiki.

 ### Login
 - First, use facebook button to login.
 After Logging in, you would need to refresh the page to make sure **"we are connected"** is up.
 Once that message is up, you have successfully logged in.